 Spinal stenosis, unlike many joint diseases, is something that can cause effects from birth.
 However, it generally only occurs alongside degenerative spinal changes associated with age.
 How much the condition can complicate your life depends on how badly the nerves are being affected.
 Some have the disease and are unable to walk for an extended period, but can otherwise function normally.
 Others experience immense pain that makes it difficult for them to do very much at all.

-If you are disabled and unable to work due to spinal stenosis, contact Mr. Ortiz at 850-308-7833 for a free consultation to discuss how you may eligible for disability benefits.
+If you are disabled and unable to work due to spinal stenosis, contact Mr. Ortiz at 850-308-7833 for a free consultation to discuss how you may eligible for Social Security disability benefits.